-More than 6 million people in the United States have a peptic ulcer -- an open sore or raw area that tends to develop in one of two places:
+An ulcer is an open sore or raw area that most commonly develops in one of 2 places:

-In the U.S., duodenal ulcers are three times more common than gastric ulcers.
+In the United States, duodenal ulcers are 3 times more common than gastric ulcers.

 A peptic ulcer is an open sore or raw area in the lining of the stomach (gastric) or the upper part of the small intestine (duodenal).